 New York Times - United States

 In a brief program note Mr. Goode called the concert “a kind of homage to Chopin.”
-In practice, this meant surrounding Chopin’s works with music by German …
+In practice, this meant surrounding Chopin’s …

 Read Full Post »